How Do Cats Get Worms?

 How do I treat tapeworms in my cat?

 Fortunately, tapeworms in cats are easily treated.
-One-time injection of praziquantel (an anti-parasitic) will resolve tapeworm infections.
+A one-time injection of praziquantel (an anti-parasitic) will resolve tapeworm infections.
 Your veterinarian will run a follow-up fecal test after the worming treatment to ensure the parasites are gone.

 How do I prevent my cat from becoming infected with tapeworms?